mrbitsdcf/cloudflare-management/README.md

 ## Logging

-The CLI logs actions and API responses to stdout using a timestamped format to make troubleshooting easier.
+The CLI logs actions and API responses to stdout using a timestamped format.
+Use `--log-file path/to/cfmanager.log` (can be passed before or after the subcommand) to also write rotating logs (1 MB, 3 backups).